chmodshubham/security-prototype/tls/Readme.md

 ### 4. TLS Handshake

-- **ClientHello:** The client sends a `ClientHello` message, listing supported TLS versions (Go defaults to TLS 1.2+), cipher suites, and random data.
+- **ClientHello:** The client sends a `ClientHello` message, listing supported TLS versions (TLS 1.2-1.3), cipher suites, and random data.
 - **ServerHello:** The server responds with a `ServerHello`, selecting the TLS version and cipher suite.
 - **Certificate Exchange:** The server sends its CA-signed certificate (`server-cert.pem`) to the client.
 - **Certificate Verification:** The client verifies the server's certificate against its trusted CA (`ca-cert.pem`), and checks the hostname.